Ogshub/CPP.Student-And-Bank-System/README.md

-A simple student and bank management system made using C++ for practice purposes.
+A basic Student and Bank Management System created using C++ for practice purposes.